6th Baltic Earth Conference 2026

 The Baltic Sea region is one of the most populated and industrialized in Europe, making it highly vulnerable to natural hazards.
 This session addresses the causes and impacts of extreme hydro-meteorological, marine, and geological events in the region.
 We welcome contributions on forecasting and early warning, attribution to climate change, compound impacts on society, coasts, and ecosystems, as well as strategies for risk reduction and resilience building.

-Coastal change in the Baltic Sea is the result of wind, air pressure and sea level variations, waves, land uplift/subsidence as well as other coastal drivers mobilizing and transporting sediments.
-It is most obvious during storms, sometimes in concert with coastal flooding, when the sea level is elevated, the combined result of higher water levels that are driven by the dynamics of the North Sea, and processes driven by regional and local weather conditions against the backdrop of mean sea level rise.
-Studies on sea level variability, waves, land uplift as well as subsidence and their effects on sediment transport and coastal changes are welcome.
+Coastal change in the Baltic Sea results from variations in wind, air pressure, and sea level, as well as waves, land uplift or subsidence, and other coastal drivers that mobilize and transport sediments.
+It is most evident during storms, sometimes accompanied by coastal flooding, when the sea level rises — a combined result of higher water levels driven by the dynamics of the North Sea and processes influenced by regional and local weather conditions, all against the backdrop of mean sea level rise.
+Studies on sea level variability, waves, land uplift, and subsidence, as well as their effects on sediment transport and coastal changes, are welcome.

 The Baltic Sea and its catchment area is influenced by multiple interacting physical and socioeconomic drivers, including climate change, nutrient loading, economic development, demographic change, and technological innovation, among many others.
 These overlapping pressures create high uncertainty, making it difficult for governance systems to anticipate future conditions or to design and implement effective, long-term solutions.
 Modelling frameworks can play a critical role in adaptive management: creating different scenarios, exploring system dynamics, and participatory modelling approaches allow stakeholders to explore uncertainty, test alternative mitigation and adaptation strategies, and update management responses as conditions evolve.These approaches are increasingly being recognized as essential for managing under uncertainty and complexity.
 Yet their application in the Baltic context has been uneven, and lessons remain scattered.
 This session will explore how adaptive and model-informed approaches can help address the cumulative and interacting nature of multiple drivers, and how governance systems can build resilience in the face of change and uncertainty.